top of page

 • I begin the story with the words, "Shark attack," because it is more likely you will get eaten by a shark than abducted by aliens.

 • Half the sex in the book is not supposed to be romantic.
 It is sex for sex's sake.
 Primal, animalistic, and physical urges that have nothing to do with how one thinks.
 The sex in the book only becomes romantic after she and Seb get to know each other better.
 This was not a mistake.
+This was a commentary about women being sexual beings both in and out of romantic relationships.

 • When anyone is taken against their will, sold, and still remains a captive, no matter how "comfortable" the circumstances are, they are still slaves because they cannot make their own choices.
 What becomes confusing for Ensley is that she has fallen in love with her captor and is experiencing Stockholm Syndrome.
 This is why when she sees Jupiter, she asks how she ever could have doubted that she would want to return home.

-• If you don't think that Seb returning for her with their son is not a HEA or at least HFN, then I seriously question your understanding of relationships.
-Especially when Seb tells Ensley that he read her book (which is literally My Human Pet), it becomes clear readers don't know how much of what is written in this book is true because she says, "sex sells."
+• Seb returning for Ensley with their son is HEA or at least HFN.
+Especially when Seb tells Ensley that he read her book (which is literally “My Human Pet”), and it becomes clear readers don't know how much of what is written in this book is true because she says, "sex sells."

 AS THE READER, YOU MUST DECIDE WHAT ENSLEY TOLD US WAS THE TRUTH OR NOT?